IBAnimatable/IBAnimatable/Documentation/Presentations.md

 # How to design and prototype custom presentation animation in Interface Builder with IBAnimatable

 For most of the non-trivial apps, we have to present modally some Scene (`ViewController`).
-August 20th, 2016 as of this writing, out of the box, Interface Builder only supports fullscreen presentation with limited animations e.g. "Cover Vertical" and "Flip Horizontal".
-With `IBAnimatable` we can configure in the interface builder the presentation animation, the dismissal animation, the modal size, the `dimmingView` appearance, and even more.
+August 20th, 2016 as of this writing, out of the box, Interface Builder only supports fullscreen modals with limited animations e.g. "Cover Vertical" and "Flip Horizontal".
+Using `IBAnimatable` we can configure in the interface builder the presentation animation, the dismissal animation, the modal size, the `dimmingView` appearance, and a lot more.

 ## Configuring a Presentation in Interface Builder